- Wealthfront vs Acorns: Which Advisor Is Best For Your Needs? - November 29, 2021

 Remortgage for lower payments

 It may be possible for you to extend your mortgage term to lower your monthly repayments.
 You’ll pay more interest overall, but you could use the savings to pay off more expensive debt.
+Additionally, while fha loans tend to have competitive interest rates, hud recommends homebuyers still compare fha loans with other types of mortgages in case an fha loan isn’t the most affordable option.
 If your debt will only take a few months to repay, consider investigating a mortgage repayment holiday.
 Not all mortgage providers allow this and interest will still accrue on your debt, but it could still be a handy option.
 You can also get a conventional loan for lower payments, this is explained further at emetropolitan.com, you can read at their website for an article about it.

 Home equity loan

 It is possible to borrow against the home equity loan in your property in order to pay off other debts.
 This may work out cheaper than your current debt situation.
 The risk is that your home may be repossessed if you fall behind on these repayments.
 An alternative to this is a Home Equity Line of Credit, which you can borrow from continuously until the debt is repaid.

 Credit card debt settlement